Borophane as substrate for adsorption of He-4: A journey across dimensionality: Adsorption potential

 If we compare the energetic data characterizing the adsorption of He on the $\alpha '-4$H and rect-2H substrates with those found in the case of adsorption of He on graphene,\cite{reatto_2013,moroni21} one can see that the binding energy in the favored adsorption site (HOL on graphene and rect-2H and BRI on $\alpha '-4$H) is similar (-298 K in He-graphene); however, both the corrugation and its anisotropy turn out to be more pronounced in borophane structures than in graphene, where the maximum corrugation (50K) and minimum intersite barrier (47K) are relatively small and comparable.

 In order to corroborate our basic results, we have repeated the calculations by adopting a different, vdW-corrected DFT functional, namely the DFT-D2 functional (semiempirical in character).\cite{Grimme06} Although with DFT-D2 the values for the energies are systematically more negative than those calculated with the rVV10 functional (see Table I), so the predicted He-borophane bonding is stronger, nonetheless the energetic ordering is preserved, and thus we do not expect a potential energy surface much different from that obtained using rVV10.
 In any case, from previous work,\cite{Sabatini,psil15,psil16} the rVV10 functional turns out to be more accurate than DFT-D2 for this kind of application.
-For this reason we decided to only consider the rVV10 functional to generate the adsorption potential for He on borophane.
+For this reason, we decided to use the adsorption potential generated with the rVV10 functional to perform PIMC simulations of adsorbed $^4$He on borophane.
+A few additional results obtained with the DFT-D2 potential, reported in the Supplemental Material,\cite{suppmat} show that the main features of the adsorbed phases are preserved.

-Besides the lowest-energy configurations for a given investigated site, we have also computed the dependence upon the normal coordinate $z$ of the He-substrate interaction potentials.
+In addition to the lowest-energy configurations for a given investigated site, we have also computed the dependence upon the normal coordinate $z$ of the He-substrate interaction potentials.
 We fitted the calculated points, for each site, using the results of a 8-parameter curve fitting with the form $ \sum _{i=1}^{2} a_i \, exp(-b_i z)-\sum _{i=1}^{4}c_i/z^{2i+2}, $ whose parameters are given in Table~\ref{tab:tablepar}.

 In order to perform a many-body computation one needs the full adsorption potential $V_{He-s}(x,y,z)$.
 To this end we approximate the potential $V_{He-s}$ by using a truncated Fourier expansion over the ${\bf G}$ vectors of the two-dimensional reciprocal lattice associated with the lattice of the substrate: